cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 ### ... or let's ask him to fall asleep (keep containers)

 The opposite command to `make up` is `make stop`.
 The `stop` action will stop our Joomla and MySQL containers (read `make them sleeping`) but without removing files (your site and your database) from your hard drive.
-By running `make up` again, you'll retrieve them. `up` and `stop` are like light switch.
+By running `make up` again, you'll retrieve them. `up` and `stop` are like a light switch.

 ### ... or let's ask him to remove containers (free more memory)

 The `make down` command will stop the containers as well remove them.
-But in our case, we'll still have files on our hard disk so we'll not loose our website.
+But in our case, we'll still have files on our hard disk so we'll not lose our website.

 ### ... or let's ask him to suicide (remove containers and files)

 The `make reset` command will stop containers but, too, remove files on the disk.

 :::danger
-By running `make reset`, you'll loose everything and be ready to create a new fresh website.
+By running `make reset`, you'll lose everything and be ready to create a new fresh website.
 :::

 ## Getting access to Docker logs

 Sometimes, if something goes wrong, it's nice to have access to the Docker logs.
 Simply run `make log` to achieve this.

-Logs will looks like this:
+Logs will look like this:

 <!-- cspell:disable -->
 ```log